Artillery observer: U.S. Army / U.S. Marine Corps

+Air observation post

 The Royal Flying Corps and Royal Air Force had been responsible reporting targets and observation of fire in World War I, this role was subsequently called 'Arty/R, but proved difficult from high performance aircraft over hostile territory in World War II.
 In 1940 it was agreed that RAF AOP squadrons equipped with light aircraft, operating at low altitude over friendly territory and flown by Royal Artillery officers would be formed.
 These squadrons existed until the formation of the Army Air Corps in 1957.

 Use of unmanned aerial vehicles

 Since the development of small unmanned aerial vehicles, they have been used for identifying targets, spotting fall of shot, and correcting aim.
 Operators are usually relatively close to the target, behind enemy lines, and subject to attack.